Landon Carter Haynes: Legacy

 For decades after his death, Haynes was remembered primarily for his speaking ability.
-T.A.R.
-Nelson described him as the "Cicero of America," and author Frank Richardson (1831-1912) called him a "silver-tongued orator."
+Nelson described him as the "Cicero of America", and author Frank Richardson (1831-1912) called him a "silver-tongued orator".
 During the Civil War, Johnson's Depot, near Haynes's farm, was renamed "Haynesville" in his honor.
-After the war, the town reverted to its original name, and incorporated as Johnson City shortly afterward.
-Prior to his move to Memphis, Haynes sold his farm, the Tipton-Haynes Place, to his brother-in-law, Lawson Gifford.
+After the war, the town reverted to its original name and incorporated as Johnson City shortly afterward.
+Before his move to Memphis, Haynes sold his farm, the Tipton-Haynes Place, to his brother-in-law Lawson Gifford.
 In 1945, Gifford's grandson sold the farm to the Tennessee Historical Commission.
 The farm is now managed as the Tipton-Haynes State Historic Site.

 Personal life

 Haynes's paternal ancestors were of English (Haynes) and German (Meckendorfer and Kern) descent.
 His maternal ancestors were of Irish descent.
-His brother-in-law, Nathaniel G. Taylor (married to his sister, Emaline), was a Whig congressman and Unionist.
-Taylor's sons (Haynes's nephews) included Alfred A. Taylor (1848-1931) and Robert Love Taylor (1850-1912), who would both serve as Governor of Tennessee.
-During the Civil War, Haynes's father, David, protected the family's property by telling Union soldiers he was the father-in-law Nathaniel G. Taylor, while telling Confederate soldiers he was the father of Landon Carter Haynes.
+His brother-in-law, Nathaniel G. Taylor (married to his sister Emaline), was a Whig congressman and Unionist.
+Taylor's sons (Haynes's nephews) included Alfred A. Taylor (1848-1931) and Robert Love Taylor (1850-1912), who both served as governor of Tennessee.
+During the Civil War, Haynes's father, David, protected the family's property by telling Union soldiers he was the father-in-law of Nathaniel G. Taylor, while telling Confederate soldiers he was the father of Landon Carter Haynes.

 Haynes married Eleanor Powell around 1840.
 They had six children: Robert, James, Helen, Mary, David and Joseph.
 Robert Haynes, son of Landon, represented Madison County in the Tennessee state legislature in the 1880s.